Moving goods you bring into Northern Ireland as 'not at risk’ of moving to the EU

 • electronic records

-• a written and signed declaration from the customer stating that the goods will remain in Northern Ireland
+• a written and signed declaration from your customer stating that the goods will remain in Northern Ireland

-• evidence that the customer only makes retail sales for final use or end consumption in the UK from a physical outlet in Northern Ireland
+• evidence that your customer only makes retail sales for final use or end-consumption in the UK from a physical outlet in Northern Ireland

-• evidence that the customer only sells goods that will be for final use by end consumers in the UK and are delivered within the UK
+• evidence that your customer only sells goods that will be for final use by end consumers in the UK and are delivered within the UK

 • commercial contracts and purchase orders showing that goods will be for final use in the UK

-• evidence that the sale is of a good to be permanently installed within the UK
+• evidence that the goods are to be permanently installed within the UK

 You will not need to provide this evidence to HMRC on a routine basis, only when asked to do so.